RaveJS/rave/docs/developing.md

 file watchers, etc.  You don't need to do this manually!

 *Built mode* is not a one-way street.
-Go back to the simplicity of *responsive mode* at any time with a single command (TBD: Summer 2014).
+Go back to the simplicity of *responsive mode* at any time with a single command (TBD: Fall 2014).

 More importantly, you can control how your app is built.
 Rave Starters come with an opinionated set of build tools, but you can uninstall any of them